Undergraduate Catalog

 134 Calculus with Analytic Geometry II.
 (4) (General Education/Mathematics) Further techniques of integration with applications, additional topics in analytic geometry, infinite series.
 Prerequisite: MATH 133 (C grade or better).
 IAI: M1 900-2; MTH 902.

 #137 Applied Calculus I. (3) (General Education/Mathematics) Introduction to differential and integral calculus with applications to business and social science.
-Not open to students who have credit for MATH 133.
+Not open to students with credit in MATH 133.
 Prerequisite: MATH 128 (C grade or better) or MATH 129, or equivalent.
 IAI: M1 900-B as MATH 137/138 sequence.

 #138 Applied Calculus II.
 (3) (General Education/Mathematics) Extension of basic operations to new functions including functions of several variables with appropriate applications.
 Prerequisite: MATH 137 (C grade or better).
 IAI: M1 900-B as MATH 137/138 sequence.